cybertronai/autograd-lib/README.md

 Library to simplify gradient computations in PyTorch.

+See example.py for end-to-end example.

-An example of computing exact Hessian, Hessian diagonal and KFAC approximation for all linear layers of a ReLU network in a single pass:
+To compute exact Hessian, Hessian diagonal and KFAC approximation for all linear layers of a ReLU network in a single pass:

 ```